email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 Este artículo está disponible en inglés.

-From February 13 to 18, Berlinale Talents will welcome 200 filmmakers hailing from 120 countries to Berlin for a series workshops, talks and public discussions under the theme “Creating (and) Confusion — Cinema, Chaos and the Power of Discomfort”.
-The 2026 edition also introduces an alumni lab, the new Dream Makers short film contest, and the sixth edition of Mastercard Enablement Programme.
+Between 13 and 18 February, Berlinale Talents will welcome to Berlin 200 filmmakers hailing from 120 countries for a series of workshops, talks and public discussions around the theme “Creating (and) Confusion — Cinema, Chaos and the Power of Discomfort”.
+This 2026 edition will also introduce an alumni lab, the new Dream Makers short film competition, and the sixth edition of the Mastercard Enablement Programme.

 Berlinale Talents is part of one of the world’s largest and most active film networks, with over 10,000 alumni worldwide.
 The Talents come from 15 fields of filmmaking, spanning directing, screenwriting, producing, cinematography, editing, sound, VR and animation, reflecting Berlinale Talents’ long-standing commitment to diversity, equality and international collaboration.
-This year’s participants (110 female, 81 male, three non-binary and six who preferred not to say) were selected from 3,438 applications, representing urgent contemporary issues, international recognition, activism and innovative storytelling approaches.
+This year’s participants (110 female, 81 male, three non-binary and six who preferred not to say) were selected from 3,438 applicants whose work spans urgent contemporary issues, activism and innovative storytelling approaches, and has in certain cases gained international recognition.

 (El artículo continúa más abajo - Inf. publicitaria)

-Highlighted Talents include Eiman Yousif, Sudanese actor, singer and activist who combines artistry with campaigns against HIV/AIDS and gender-based violence, known for her breakout role in Goodbye Julia [+lee también:
+Spotlit Talents include Sudanese actor, singer and activist Eiman Yousif, who combines artistry with campaigns against HIV/AIDS and gender-based violence, and who’s known for her breakout role in Goodbye Julia [+lee también:

 crítica